emissary-ingress/emissary/DEVELOPING.md

 3. Visit in your browser:

    - http://localhost:9000 to see all endpoints
    - http://localhost:9000/dev/tests to run the javascript tests
    - http://localhost:9000/dev/docs/ to read documentation for our UI code

+   Or run `edgectl login --namespace=ambassador localhost:9000`, then replace "https://" with "http://" when it opens your web browser.
+   Note that you won't be able to run log in if you don't also have a copy of Ambassador running in the cluster for the local copy to talk to.

 4. Hack away at the files in `${PWD}/cmd/amb-sidecar/webui/bindata/`.
 Refresh (or shift-refresh) your browser as necessary to get the updated files.